A reader asked if it is OK to reduce your debt management payments when you need to?

 Some may be good, such as childcare costs reducing.
 Others could be difficult, perhaps your car isn’t going to last much longer.
 Or retirement may be coming up before your DMP ends.

-You might have been happy with the original DMP that was going to take six years … but now it is going to take ten more years…
+You might have been happy with the original DMP which was going to take six years … but now it is going to take ten more years…

 Do you have a better option?

 If you are using a debt management company that is charging you a fee each month, look at switching to a free DMP provider such as StepChange.
-Their DMPs work in exactly the same way as your current one, except all your money goes to your creditors.
+Their DMPs work in exactly the same way as your current one, except all your money goes to your creditors so the DMP will end sooner.

 When a DRO won’t work for you, look at other ways of clearing your debts – selling your house if it has equity or is costing too much; bankruptcy or an IVA.

-But be careful of an IVA, if you can’t afford your IVA payments, the IVA may well fail, more than 30% of them do.
+But be careful of an IVA, especially if your expenses may increase.
+If you can’t afford your IVA payments, the IVA may well fail, more than 30% of them do.

 Answering the question